 The western side of the naves and towers is made of Romanesque and early Gothic from the 13th century.
 The eastern section containing the hall chancel is the late Gothic, erected 100 years later.

-It’s named after Saint Sebald, who was a Nuremberg patron saint in the 8th century.
-In this church, you can view his tomb which was designed in 1510 by Peter Vischer, the Elder.
+It’s named after Saint Sebald, a Nuremberg patron saint in the 8th century.
+In this church, you can view his tomb, designed in 1510 by Peter Vischer, the Elder.
 And around the tomb, you’ll see the Early-Renaissance bronze figurines that depict some sections and scenes from his life.

 There are several other works of art to view in St. Sebaldus Church, including the Tucher family epitaph, wood sculpture, and the stained glass windows by the Renaissance virtuoso Veit Stoss.